cap-js/docs/guides/databases-postgres.md

 This will...:

-- Create the `cds_model` table in your database
+- Create the `cds_model` table in your database.
-- Fill it with the current model obtained through `cds compile '*'`
+- Fill it with the current model obtained through `cds compile '*'`.

 ::: warning IMPORTANT:

-Your `.cds` models are expexcted to reflect the deployed state of your database.
+Your `.cds` models are expected to reflect the deployed state of your database.

 :::